z-wix/bayes_analysis/Project/Code/02_smash_modeling.md

 So this is pretty interesting.
 There are a few variables that are really influencing the model.
-Namely, `fullhop_height`, `shorthop_height`, `airjump_height`, and `Fast.Fall`.
+Namely, `fullhop_height`, `shorthop_height`, `Fast.Fall`, and `weight`.
 Perhaps this is because aerials attacks and movement is key for competitive play.

 `string1` is not surprising.
-This variable is an indicator of if this character is their frist choice and so this directly effects `per_played`.
+This variable is an indicator of if this character is their first choice and so this directly effects `per_played`.
 I think that perhaps I won’t use this variable in my analysis, but in other iterations use `string2` and `string3.` My logic being, if a character is someones second or third choice then it might